karthikkappagantula/my_tech_notes/aws_learning/README.md

 * The Network+2(DNS server) reserved address is called R53 Resolver - and is accessible only with in a VPC.
 * Thus DNS server is not accessible outside the VPC to any on premise servers through VPN connection or direct connection.
-* One solution is to use EC2 instances as DNS relays that let the on premise instances to talk to instances in VPC indirectly.
+* One solution is to use EC2 instances as DNS relays that let the on-premise instances to talk to instances in VPC indirectly.
 * Inbound/Outbound endpoints configuration in R53 resolver does the DNS resolving between VPC and on-prem/external/non-VPC networks.

 [AWS documentation](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/resolver.html)